Ryuzaki-MrL/NotifyMii/README.md

 - Launch the app from which the notification was received.

 Issues:
-- Deleting a notification that isn't the last one on the list will mess up some other notifications.
+- Deleting a notification that isn't the last one on the list will mess up with other notifications.

 TODO:
 - Improve UI, maybe even make a GUI.